Housesitting in Edinburgh with TrustedHousesitters

 This sit was listed as Linlithgow, which has a train station with easy access into Edinburgh.

 However, this lovely castle estate was nowhere within walking distance of public transport.
-It was vital that we had a car.
+It was vital to have a car.

 It didn’t bother me at all!
 Being at the house more meant I had more time to win over our hesitant kitty.
 And look who became my lapcat coworker in no time at all!